 Following the riots, the Stonewall’s patrons were still faced with police harassment and were growing uncomfortable with the mob affiliation.
 Months after the event, the Stonewall became a juice bar before subsequent owners tried operating it as a bagel shop, a Chinese restaurant, and a shoe store in the 1970s and 1980s.
 New owners renovated the building in 2007.

-Today, the Stonewall is once again operating as a bar and club at 53 Christopher Street in Manhattan.
+Today, the Stonewall is once again operating as a bar and club at 53 Christopher Street in Manhattan, and a visitor center is expected to open next door by summer 2024, which will focus on the history of the LGBTQ+ rights movement.
 Naturally, everyone is welcome.

 Note: An earlier version of this article misidentified Marsha P. Johnson's organization as Street Transgender Action Revolutionaries.
 The correct name is Street Transvestite Action Revolutionaries.